Although the apple seeds are very tiny, they generate much curiosity because of their contents.

 Conclusion

-The apple seed is very tiny, but it may give cyanide poisoning to an individual.
+The apple seed is very tiny, but it may give cyanide poisoning symptoms to an individual.
 Hence, you should avoid the seeds.
 Accidental intake of a few seeds would not harm an individual.
 However, deliberate chewing or consumption of a large amount is highly dangerous.